• Credit cards

 A travel agent could offer the following advantages:

-• Handing off the research and booking to an expert can save time in the trip-planning process.
+Handing off the research and booking to a travel expert can save time in the trip-planning process.

-• Using a travel agent may help you during the trip, because travel agents could assist in cases of emergencies, cancellations and other travel complications.
+Travel agents could assist in cases of emergencies, flight cancellations and other travel complications.

-• An agent’s industry knowledge can be helpful in finding benefits that may not be accessible to you, from flight deals and upgrades to extra credits to use aboard cruise lines.
+An agent’s travel industry knowledge can help in finding benefits that may not be accessible to you, from flight deals and upgrades to extra credits to use aboard cruise lines.

 Disadvantages of using a travel agent

-There are also some potential disadvantages of using a travel agent to consider:
+There are also some potential disadvantages to using a travel agent to consider:

-• While a travel agent can save you research time for your trip, you’ll still need to spend time finding the right agent to stick to your budget and needs.
+While a travel agent can save you research time for your trip, you’ll still need to spend time finding the right agent in order to stick to your budget and needs.

-Should you use a travel rewards credit card instead?
+A travel agent alternative: Using a travel rewards credit card

-Travel agents can take some of the stress out of travel planning, but if you’re the type of person who wants control over their itinerary, reservations and other aspects of your trip, opening a travel rewards credit card may be a better option.
+Travel agents can take some of the hassle out of travel planning, but if you’re the type of person who wants control over your itinerary, reservations and other aspects of your trip, opening a travel rewards credit card may be a better option.

 Travel rewards credit cards can come with benefits that travel agents may not be able to offer.
 For example, with a Capital One travel rewards credit card, you could enjoy access to exclusive features like Capital One Travel , a TSA PreCheck® or Global Entry credit , Priority Pass™ and more.* You’ll also earn rewards on every dollar you spend, even if it’s not related to travel.
 And you can use those rewards toward airfare and hotel stays.